Chelsea 1-3 Tottenham Hotspur

 It looked as if their miserable run would continue as, despite dominating possession, they fell behind after an excellent ball by Antonio Rudiger found Moses wide right and the wing-back delivered a perfect cross for Morata to score his seventh headed goal of the season.

-From then, the balance of play swung in Chelsea's favour as they went on the hunt for a second and Hugo Lloris did well to push away a strong Alonso strike.
+The balance of play then swung in Chelsea's favour as they went on the hunt for a second and Hugo Lloris did well to push away a strong Alonso strike.

 But Tottenham are a team with momentum.
-They had not lost in the Premier League since 16 December, winning all four of their previous fixtures, and Eriksen, so often capable of creating something from nothing, delivered a sucker-punch on the stroke of half time with his excellent dipping strike.
+They had not lost in the Premier League since 16 December, winning all four of their previous fixtures, and Eriksen, so often capable of creating something from nothing, delivered a sucker punch with his excellent dipping strike.

-From then on the visitors were in control and Alli's quick-fire not only put paid to Chelsea's chances of getting a result but possibly their top-four hopes as well.
+From then on, the visitors were in control and Alli's quick-fire not only put paid to Chelsea's chances of getting a result but possibly their top-four hopes as well.

 They will now need to take at least nine points from the 21 available just to overhaul Tottenham's current total.
 Given that they have taken just six points from their previous seven games, it would seem a tall task.